regb/passman/README.md

 Store passwords in an encrypted file (by default "passwords.dat" in the current working directory).
 If the file does not exist it will create an empty one.
+The data file is protected by a password.
+This will work as your master password and is the only password you will need to remember.
+The underlying implementation is done by `openssl` and PassMan works as a lightweight interface on top to simplify the management of password files.

 Each password is associated with a tag, and the script provides commands to add/remove/edit a tag.